krauss/Blackjack/README.md

 To download the image, simply run:

-`docker pull jrkrauss/blackjack:v1`
+`docker pull jrkrauss/blackjack:latest`

 To create and run the container, run:

-`docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY blackjack:v1`
+`docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY jrkrauss/blackjack:latest`

-P.S: The execution exits with the error below: Sorry, I don't know how to fix it.
+P.S: The container execution exits with the error below: Sorry, I don't know how to fix it.

 	No protocol specified
 	Exception in thread "main" java.awt.AWTError: Can't connect to X11 window server using ':0' as the value of the DISPLAY variable.